contao/docs/docs/manual/system/maintenance.en.md

 This feature allows you to put the Contao instance into a "maintenance mode".
 While this mode is active, the front end is not reachable for regular visitors.
 Instead an appropriate message is shown.
-The back end is accessible as usual, logged in back end users can also visit the front end normally.
+The back end is accessible as usual, logged in back end users can visit the front end in preview mode.

 This mode is useful, if more in depth work needs to be done in the back end, the effects of which should not be immediately visible in the front end.